Dear readers of ADxS.org, please forgive the disruption.

 • Thyrotropin (thyrotropin) secretion63

-• Suppresses 5′-deiodinase, which converts the relatively inactive tetraiodothyronine (T4) to triiodothyronine (T3)63
+• Suppresses 5′-deiodinase, which converts the relatively inactive tetraiodothyronine (T4) into triiodothyronine (T3)63

 • Makes the target tissues of sex steroids and growth factors resistant to these63